 Seven Units of Upper Division Chemistry and Allied Subjects.
 In addition to the requirements listed above, the following must be completed to total at least seven units:

 - an additional lecture course (or laboratory/ lecture course) in chemistry as approved by your staff adviser; and - additional course(s) in chemistry and/or related fields.
-See the list of "Allied Subject Courses" below.
+See the list of "Suggested Allied Subject Courses" that follows this section.